 Azure Service Fabric is a distributed systems platform that makes it easy to package, deploy, and manage scalable and reliable microservices.
-You can host Service Fabric clusters anywhere: Azure, in an on-premises datacenter, or on any cloud provider.
-Service Fabric is the orchestrator that powers Azure Service Fabric Mesh.
+Service Fabric is a container and process orchestrator that allows you to host your clusters anywhere: on Azure, in an on-premises datacenter, or on any cloud provider.
 You can use any framework to write your services and choose where to run the application from multiple environment choices.
 This article details the terminology used by Service Fabric to understand the terms used in the documentation.

 Cluster: A network-connected set of virtual or physical machines into which your microservices are deployed and managed.
 Clusters can scale to thousands of machines.

 Node: A machine or VM that's part of a cluster is called a node.
-Each node is assigned a node name (a string).
+Each node is assigned a node name (string).
 Nodes have characteristics, such as placement properties.
 Each machine or VM has an auto-start Windows service,

 FabricHost.exe, that starts running upon boot and then starts two executables:

 FabricGateway.exe.
 These two executables make up the node.
 For testing scenarios, you can host multiple nodes on a single machine or VM by running multiple instances of